ministryofjustice/laa-manage-a-providers-data/docs/add-barrister-advocate.md

 - **firm_type**: "Barrister" or "Advocate"
 - **solicitor_advocate**: "No" for barristers, "Yes" for advocates
 - **advocate_level**: Selected from form
-- **bar_council_roll**: Bar council roll number of barristers or Solicitors Regulation Authority roll number for advocates
+- **bar_council_roll**: Bar council roll number for barristers or Solicitors Regulation Authority roll number for advocates
 - **parent_firm_id**: Links to parent chambers

 #### 2. Head Office (Replicated from Chamber's head office)